NVIDIA/NVFlare/docs/quickstart.rst

 Cloning the NVFlare Repository and Examples
 ===========================================

-The following :ref:`examples` provides details on the full set of examples included in the NVFlare repository.
-In this section, we will focus on the hello-monai example as a simple POC.
+The following :ref:`examples` section provides details on the full set of examples included in the NVFlare repository.
+In this section, we will focus on the hello-pt-tb example as a simple POC.
 First, we need to clone the repo to get the source code including examples:
 .. code-block:: shell